Stories & Voices

 Friends described 28-year-old Omri Ram as a “North Star” who guided the way for others.

-Omri, who loved sports, travel, and music, was one of 400 vibrant young people viciously murdered by Hamas at the Nova music festival, which was billed as a gathering promoting peace and love.
+Omri, who loved sports, travel, and music, was one of the more than 360 vibrant young people viciously murdered by Hamas at the Nova music festival, which was billed as a gathering promoting peace and love.
 His parents, Menashe and Merav, felt isolated in their grief.
 And then they discovered Adama Tova (Good Earth).

 The brainchild of Einat Haimovich, a social worker and longtime member of the trance music community, and her partner, Yiftach Shahar, Adama Tova was created as a place where broken parents could come find hope and healing.
-Located at the couple’s moshav just south of Tel Aviv, it’s one of the newest initiatives UJA is funding as part of the more than $85 million we’ve allocated for Israel to date.
+Located at the couple’s moshav just south of Tel Aviv, it’s one of the newest initiatives UJA is funding.

 Some 50 volunteers come to help in numerous ways — from serving hot soup to incorporating Tibetan sound bowls into meditation and body work and art therapy.